learn-co-curriculum/javascript-fundamentals-overview/README.md

-## Overview
+## What You'll Learn

-Below is a general overview of what you'll learn in our Javascript section.
+ You'll write and run JavaScript code,  and learn how to use JavaScript to manipulate the DOM.
+Reinforce what you’ve learned by building a  web based game.
+Below is a general overview of what you'll learn in the following Javvascript units.

 ## Javascript Basics
 - Write and execute Javascript code in your browser console